Department of National Defence (Canada): Assistant Deputy Minister (Public Affairs)

 The Assistant Deputy Minister (Public affairs), referred to as ADM(PA), oversee communications related tasks such as advice and guidance in relation to Canada's defences.
 The position is currently held by Taylor Paxton, who reports directly to the Deputy Minister.

 Assistant Deputy Minister (Defence Research and Development Canada)

 The Assistant Deputy Minister (Defence Research and Development Canada), referred to as ADM(DRDC), oversees the department's scientific and technological advancements and provides sound technological advice on Canada's defence systems.
 No name is currently assigned to this position.
 The ADM(DRDC) reports directly to the Deputy Minister.

 Assistant Deputy Minister (Information Management)

 The Assistant Deputy Minister (Information Management) recently changed their name to Chief Information Officer, referred to as CIO.
 The CIO group oversees the management of key information and intelligence for Canada's defence and cyber operations for DND and CAF.
-The position is currently held by Leonard (Len) Bastien, who is also the department's Defence Champion for Persons with Disabilities.
+The position is currently held by Raj Thuppal, who is also the department's Defence Champion for Persons with Disabilities.
 The CIO reports directly to the Deputy Minister.